-La Balera dell’Ortica, halfway between a trattoria and a town festival, is the perfect restaurant to celebrate a birthday or dance your night away in Milan to the Italian hits from the Sixties, the way your grandparents would have.
+La Balera dell’Ortica is the perfect spot in Milan to celebrate your birthday while singing and dancing your night away to the traditional Italian hits, the way your grandparents would have.

-Milan’s Ortica has always been a very interesting neighborhood, like a small village in what was once the suburbs.
-Nowadays Ortica is a relatively quiet and vibrant neighborhood that still pays homage to the most famous artists that lived or worked here, such as Enzo Jannacci or Nobel Prize for Literature Dario Fo, through a few colourful street art walls around the area.
+Milan’s Ortica has always been a very interesting neighborhood, like a small village in what was once the suburbs; nowadays Ortica is an artistic and relatively vibrant neighborhood that pays homage to the most famous artists that lived or worked here through a few colourful street art walls around the area, among them Enzo Jannacci or Nobel Prize for Literature Dario Fo.

 La Balera dell’Ortica is both a trattoria and a balera, that is, a typical old-style dancing hall.
 A dinner at this place sums up a few peculiarities of the traditional Italian night out: the Balera is a very down to earth get-together spot with long wooden tables, unassuming mise en place and a small band that plays popular music.